-- Make an appointment with your Career Advisor or visit the Career Development Center during walk-in hours for help with career exploration and to learn about the various career-related resources available to you.
+- Make an appointment with your Career Advisor or visit the Career Development Office during drop-in hours for help with career exploration and to learn about the various career-related resources available to you.

 - Read the material on this website about selecting a major and taking courses.

 - Continue strong academic preparation and begin developing professional relationships with faculty members who may write letters of recommendation for you.

 - If you have not yet done so, attend a pre-law information session and/or meet with a Career Advisor.

 - Consider making use of the self-assessment and career-planning services offered by the Career Development Center.

 - Set up a Law School Admissions Council account (available to students at no cost) and read the material on their website conscientiously.